spatialos/gdk-for-unity/docs/projects/template-fps/tutorial.md

 This annotation decorating the class indicates the `WorkerType` of the script (in this case, `UnityClient`).
 This provides information for SpatialOS when it is building out your separate workers: a script with the client annotation should never appear in `UnityGameLogic` worker.
 You can use these `WorkerType` annotations to control where your code runs.
 If a script should exist and run on both client-side and server-side workers then this annotation can be omitted.

-This script relates is going to rely on the `active` property of your new `HealthPickup` component, so the package declared in the `HealthPickup.schema` file appears in this script in an include statement:
+This script relates is going to rely on the `active` property of your new `HealthPickup` component, so the package declared in the `health_pickup.schema` file appears in this script in an include statement:

 ```csharp
 using Pickups;